 Our Spend Analysis consists of a Basic Spend Analysis and optional additional (advanced) analyses.

-The Basic Spend Analysis contains an overview of the total spend, the spend per group, a world map, the ABC analysis, the Kraljic Matrix and the transaction details.
+The Basic Spend Analysis contains an overview of the total spend, the spend per group, a world map, the ABC analysis, the Kraljic Matrix, Po-Non Po insights, Invoices stats, and the transaction details.

 The options for additional analysis are:

-In response to the rapid price increases in the market, Zuiver Analytics has developed a unique Purchasing Price Index .
+In response to the rapid price increases in the market, Zuiver Analytics has developed a unique Price Fluctuation Explorer .